What is a *branch*

 Smithsworldwide is one big tree.
 Just like an actual tree, there can be branches from this one big tree, some that connect and some that don't.
 When a person sends in his or her Smith descent line, we look to see if 1.
 The ancestor is already listed or the person in the descent line can fit into an existing part of the tree.
 2. If YDNA and there is already a YDNA tester for this line, do the two testers match on haplogroup and markers 3.
 If YDNA and there is not a YDNA tester 4.
 If there is a tree conflict, we look to see if we can find where the conflict lies.
 5. if autosomal (FamilyFinder/Ancestry), does the person know for sure from DNA matching that they match another person 6.
 If autosomal, does the tree line match with another one.

 One we have sorted this out, we assign a given descent line, which starts with the most recently born person and ends with the early ancestor, a *branch*.
-The branch is usually unique as it represents a particular descent line, but if two people have the same descent line (usually a brother/sister/father/mother), there can be multiple people with the same branch.
+Each branch created has a unique branch identifier.
+The branch is usually unique as it represents a particular descent line, but if two people have the same descent line (usually a brother/sister/father/mother), and share an account, there can be multiple people with the same branch.
 At the top level, the early ancestor, you may see a lot of branches.
 That indicates that there are a lot of people who descend or believe they descend, from that ancestor.

 A branch has permissions only for the people in that descent line, plus sometimes one generation and level away (for additional children, for example).
 A person logged on assigned to a branch can only edit information in that branch and has no permissions to edit any other information for any other person.
 (You can't, for example, be assigned to a branch for one ancestor and randomly jump on and edit another main ancestor branch you have no rights to); Because there can be more than one person that shares the same ancestor (isn't that what we're all hoping for?), there can be more than one person that has permisions to edit a branch that includes people from another related branch.
 We ask that you be considerate and if you find that there is a change that should be made to a branch that you run it past other people who share the branch first, includes sources, and confirm the information.
 In other words, this brings in the collaborative part of working on trees.